connectivedx/fuzzy-chainsaw/README.md

   * easily accepts data
   * is validated as part of the build
 4. a CommonJS-based JavaScript environment that
-  * encourages the use (though npm) and authoring of small modules
+  * encourages the authoring and use (though npm) of small modules
   * encourages ES6 & DOM API scripting over jQuery and its ecosystem
   * still allows for the easy use of jQuery/plugins when applicable for an author
+  * is linted and tested as part of the build
 5. a CSS environment that
   * encourages small components
   * enforces best practice through linting & style conventions